Skip to content

 Log Details

-Click on the log list to slide out the details page of the current log, where you can view detailed information including the time the log was generated, the host, source, service, content, extended fields, and context.
+Click on a log in the log list to open the details page for that log, where you can view detailed information such as the time the log was generated, the host, source, service, content, extended fields, and context.

 View Full Log

-When logs are reported to TrueWatch, if the data exceeds 1M in size, it will be split according to the 1M standard.
-For example, a log of 2.5M will be split into 3 logs (1M/1M/0.5M).
-The completeness of the split logs can be checked through the following fields:
+When logs are reported to TrueWatch, if a single log exceeds 1M, the system will split it into multiple logs according to the 1M standard.
+For example, a 2.5M log will be split into three logs: 1M, 1M, and 0.5M.
+The completeness of the split logs can be checked using the following fields:

 Field